Readers,

 Sewing projects can be driven by many things: an exciting pattern, an irresistible fabric, an important occasion, a new job or role, a need for coordinating garments, and more.
 The flamingo shirt project was, obviously, driven by an irresistible fabric.

-There I was one day last fall, idly browsing the new additions to the Britex Fabrics website, when I came across a “tropical flaming flamingos linen print.”
+There I was one day last fall, idly browsing the new additions to the Britex Fabrics website, when I came across this “tropical flaming flamingos linen print.”

 Boom!
 I loved this print.
 But I didn’t see myself wearing it; the scale was too big and the print too busy for me.
 I wondered, though, whether Jack would like this.
 I asked him whether he liked it enough for me to order a swatch.
 Yes indeed.
 I detected real interest, not just a polite affirmative.